documentationfor yFiles for HTML 3.0.0.3

 Enables or disables zooming using two-finger touch gestures.

-Advanced customization of zoom and scrolling features is discussed in Restricting the Viewport and Customizing Canvas Navigation.
+Advanced customization of zoom and scrolling features is discussed in Restricting the Viewport and Zooming, Panning, and Scrolling.

 Creating Nodes